ThomasKaiser/sbc-bench/README.md

 * Generate a rough CPU performance assessment for a specific SBC *in general* (under ideal conditions)
 * Show whether an *individual* SBC is able to perform the same and if not hopefully answering the question 'why?'
-* Help software developers and hardware designers to improve 'thermal performance' when using the `-t` and/or `-T` switches ([details/discussion](https://forum.armbian.com/topic/7819-sbc-bench/?do=findComment&comment=60873))
+* Help software developers and hardware designers to improve 'thermal performance' when using the `-t` and/or `-T` switches ([details/discussion](https://forum.armbian.com/topic/7819-sbc-bench/?do=findComment&comment=60873), [another example](https://forum.armbian.com/topic/8125-quick-review-of-nanopi-k1-plus/?do=findComment&comment=61300))
 * Provide basic CLI monitoring functionality through the `-m` switch

 The SoCs (system-on-chip) used on today's SBC are that performant that heat dissipation when running full load for some time becomes an issue.
 The strategies to deal with the problem differ by platform and kernel.
 We've seen CPU cores being shut down when overheating (Allwinner boards running with original Allwinner software), we know platforms where throttling works pretty well but by switching to a different kernel performance is trashed on exactly the same hardware.
 Sometimes it's pretty easy to spot what's going on, sometimes vendors cheat on us and it takes some efforts to get a clue what's really happening.